-Email: mkdunn@smcm.edu or titleix@smcm.edu

-• Phone: (240) 895-4105
+Email: titleix@smcm.eduPhone: (240) 895-4195

 AWARENESS PROGRAMS AND TRAINING

 St. Mary's College of Maryland provides awareness programing and training to prevent dating violence, domestic violence, sexual assault, and stalking.
 The programs are provided to all new students and employees as well as ongoing training for current students and employees.
 The programs are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome.
 The programs consider environmental risk and protective factors and occur on the individual, relationship, institutional, community, and societal levels.